AlephAlpha/apgluxe_offline/README.md

 Windows users
 -------------

-Install Cygwin64 (from http://cygwin.com), ensuring that 'gcc-g++', 'git' and 'make' are checked in the list of plugins to install.
+Install Cygwin64 (from http://cygwin.com), ensuring that the following are checked in the list of plugins to install:

+ - git
+ - make
+ - gcc-c++
+ - python2

 Open a Cygwin terminal, which will behave identically to a Linux terminal but run inside Windows.
 This reduces your problem to the above case.

 Mac OS X users
 --------------

-Again, use 'make' to compile the executable.
+Again, use `./recompile.sh` to compile the executable.
 However, things are more
 complicated:

 Specifically, Mac OS X has clang (rather than gcc) as the default